Crestwood, Missouri: Geography

 According to the United States Census Bureau, the city has a total area of 3.60 sqmi, all of it land.

 Crestwood is home to seven (7) public parks, including Whitecliff Park, Crestwood Park, Sappington Park, Ferndale Park, Rayburn Park, Sanders Park, and Spellman Park.

-Whitecliff Park, the crown jewel of the Crestwood Parks system.
+Whitecliff Park is the crown jewel of the Crestwood Parks system.
 The 85-acre park features the Crestwood Community Center and the Crestwood Aquatic Center, a public water park, and the Quarry fishing dock.
 Additionally, it also houses four tennis courts, a basketball court, walking loop trails, and much more.

 Crestwood Park is the City's second largest park, featuring 21 acres of sports fields for softball/baseball and soccer, a new playground, a 9-hole disc golf course, two pavilions, restroom, sledding hill, and a 1.3-mile long walking trail.